Kagebounshin/game-rating-site/README.md

     - And after that you can see wich [user](static/img/img-readme/fullreview06.png) who has done the review.
     - When you are done with the review, you can easily click the [link](static/img/img-readme/fullreview07.png) at the bottom to get back to the review page.

 - Profile
+    - When you are a newly registred member of the site, you'll can visit you profile page and start adding your games.
+At the top of the page is a [header-text](static/img/img-readme/profile01.png) where the users name is displayed.
+If you haven't added any games to you backlog or finished lists, or done any reviews yet.
+The page will look like [this](static/img/img-readme/profile02.png).
+    - If you add a game to your backlog, by pressing the button wich says ["Add To Backlog"](static/img/img-readme/profile03.png).
+Your [backlog](static/img/img-readme/profile04.png) will appear with the game(s) you have added.
+If you click on the game [title](static/img/img-readme/profile05.png) in your backlog, you can edit your game if you for example made a typo.
+By clicking on the ["X"](static/img/img-readme/profile06.png) icon to the right of your games, you delete that game.
+And when you click on the ["check"](static/img/img-readme/profile07.png) icon, it means that you have finshed that game, and the game gets sent over to the [finshed](static/img/img-readme/profile08.png) list.

 - Sign Up